-The stain of slavery was deeply embedded in Delaware when John Dickinson and his brother inherited the enslaved individuals left by his father.
-At one time he was among the largest slave owners in the Delaware Valley, holding at least 59 men, women, and children.
-Yet, of the major founding fathers, John Dickinson was one of the few active abolitionists.
-As he grew older and adhered more closely to the beliefs of the Religious Society of Friends (Quakers), the religion in which he was raised but not a member, he increasingly embraced their abolitionism.
-In An Essay of a Frame of Government for Pennsylvania (1776), he proposed a law stating that "No person hereafter coming into, or born in this country, to be held in Slavery under any pretense whatever" and pushed for the repeal of another law that discouraged manumission (to release from slavery or servitude) by requiring owners to provide “security” for even young and healthy former slaves.
+Dickinson recognized the glaring hypocrisy of fighting for freedom while holding laborers in bondage.
+As he grew older he adhered more closely to the conscientiousness held by the Religious Society of Friends (Quakers), the religion in which he was raised but not a member, and he increasingly embraced abolitionism.
+In An Essay of a Frame of Government for Pennsylvania (1776), he proposed a law that "No person hereafter coming into, or born in this country, [to] be held in Slavery under any pretense whatever" and pushed for the repeal of another law that discouraged manumission by requiring owners to provide “security” for even young and healthy former slaves.
 As president of Delaware in 1782, he urged the same to the Assembly, and also that families not be "cruelly separated from one another, and the remainder of their lives extremely embittered."
 He hoped Delawareans would emulate Pennsylvania by "pass[ing] laws for alleviating the afflictions of this helpless, and too often abused part of their fellow creature" (Pennsylvania Packet, November 7, 1782).
 In 1786, he wrote abolition legislation for Delaware, but it did not pass.
-In the 1787 Constitutional Convention, Dickinson was one of the few delegates to object to the slave trade on moral grounds and moved to have it prohibited in the Constitution.
+In the 1787 Constitutional Convention, Dickinson was one of the few delegates to vocally object to the slave trade on moral grounds and moved to have it prohibited in the Constitution.
 This motion resulted in Article 1, Section 9 of the Constitution which imposed sanctions on and prohibited the importation of slaves after 1808.

-In 1777, John Dickinson conditionally manumitted most of the enslaved African Americans working for him with the proviso that they work an additional 21 years, but eventually, in 1786 he unconditionally freed them all.
+On a personal level, in 1777, John Dickinson conditionally manumitted most of the enslaved African Americans working for him with the proviso that they work an additional 21 years, but finally in 1786, he unconditionally freed all his slaves.
 Many remained working as tenant farmers, while he continued to provide for those who could no longer work.
 Some continued living in dwellings in the Dickinson "peach orchard" where they were "not to be disturbed."
 Some remained employed by the Dickinson family, and others associated with the family in varying ways.
-To wit, records show that Dinah, one of the formerly enslaved women married Peter Patten, a neighboring free black farmer and himself the owner and farmer of 642 acres.
+To wit, records show that Dinah, one of the formerly enslaved women married Peter Patten, a neighboring free black farmer, himself the owner and farmer of 642 acres.